-All requests that result in DNS errors other than NXDOMAIN, such as SERVFAIL and FORMERR, are identical regardless of requested name (qname) or record type (qtype).
+All requests that result in DNS errors other than NXDOMAIN, such as SERVFAIL and FOR-MERR, are identical regardless of requested name (qname) or record type (qtype).
 This controls attacks using invalid requests or distant, broken authoritative servers.
 By default the limit on errors is the same as the responses-per-second value, but it can be set separately with errors-per-second.

 Many attacks using DNS involve UDP requests with forged source addresses.
 Rate limiting prevents the use of BIND 9 to flood a network with responses to requests with forged source addresses, but could let a third party block responses to legitimate requests.
 There is a mechanism that can answer some legitimate requests from a client whose address is being forged in a flood.
 Setting slip to 2 (its default) causes every other UDP request to be answered with a small truncated (TC=1) response.
 The small size and reduced frequency, and so lack of amplification, of "slipped" responses make them unattractive for reflection DoS attacks. slip must be between 0 and 10.
-A value of 0 does not "slip"; no truncated responses are sent due to rate limiting.
+A value of 0 does not "slip": no truncated responses are sent due to rate limiting, all responses are dropped.
+A value of 1 causes every response to slip; values between 2 and 10 cause every n'th response to slip.
 Some error responses including REFUSED and SERVFAIL cannot be replaced with truncated responses and are instead leaked at the slip rate.